mdominijanni/inferno/docs/examples/quickstart.md

 As previously mentioned, the convention in Inferno is for encoders to take inputs scaled between zero and one.
 Here, the frequency (in Hertz) is a linear scaling factor for determining the expected spike rate for a given input.

+We can then write the functions for the training/testing loop.
+Note that the classifier isn't updated every batch, but in this case every tenth batch.

 ```{code} python
 classify_interval = 10